jspada200/jspada200/README.md

 - 👀 I’m interested in Django and React
 - 🌱 I’m currently learning NextJS
 - 💞️ I’m looking to collaborate on applications involved in Production Tracking for Visual Effects
-- 📫 You can reach me at james@jvspad.com
+- 📫 You can reach me at spadjv@gmail.com

+I am current a Sr. Software Enginner at ILM

 <!---
 jspada200/jspada200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.